ysh329/OpenCL-101/README.md

 # OpenCL-101
-Learn OpenCL step by step.
+Learn OpenCL step by step as below.

 ## How to compile OpenCL example in GCC?